yao-laboratory/RNAFoldAssess/README.md

 # Installation

 RNAFoldAssess is not yet available on the Python Package Index.
+In the meantime, follow the installation steps outlined below:

+## Get the files

-In the meantime, you can either download the package by clicking the "Code" button in the top right corner of this GitHub page and selecting "Download ZIP" and then extracting the compressed file.
+First, you need the source code.
+One way you can get it is by clicking the "Code" button in the top right corner of this GitHub page and selecting "Download ZIP" and then extracting the compressed file.

-You can also download the repository via Git with the following command:
+Alternatively, you can download the repository via Git with the following command:

 ```bash
 git clone git@github.com:yao-laboratory/RNAFoldAssess.git
 ```

+## Install dependencies and package

 Once you've either extracted the compressed folder or downloaded the repository from git, you install the framework with the following commands: